Five months left to top up your state pension – should you buy National Insurance credits?

 You can use HMRC’s state pension forecast tool to see how much you are due based on your age and if there are any NI gaps you can fill.

-This can be done through your personal tax account online or on the HMRC app, where you can take a survey to assess your suitability to pay online.
+You can also check your National Insurance record through your personal tax account, or on the HMRC app, where you can take a survey to assess your suitability to pay online.

 Haine adds: “Calculating whether to top up can be confusing though and ultimately there is no point paying for more years than you need because you won’t get that money back.